michaeltikhonovsky/WeatherApp-Backend/README.md

 This repository contains the backend code for my Weather App.
 The backend code interacts with the frontend to display the weather information of the city that is entered.
 Ensure that the frontend react app is running when using this.

 ## Languages used
-This backend code was created in Java and it incorporates the Spring Boot Framework to run off of.
+This backend code was created in Java and incorporates the Spring Boot Framework.
 ## Usage
 Clone this repository and run it in your IDE by running the `WeatherWebAppApplication`.
 Make sure to install the necessary repositories & run the backend code so that it can fetch the weather information.